 Best Restaurants and Cafés in Paris

 Dinners in the evening and coffee culture in the mornings and afternoons are celebrated lavishly in Paris.
 In fact, there are so many cafés, bistros and restaurants in the French capital that you can quickly lose track.
 Here’s how to wine and dine your way through Paris like the locals – without falling into those tourist traps.
 Here we explore the best restaurants in Paris and some wonderful cafés.
-For central accommodation and hotels in Paris, look no further than MEININGER hotels!
+For central accommodation in Paris, look no further than MEININGER hotels!

 Eat like the gods in France: Regional specialities